miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 v2.3                                                    23.05.2006
 ----
-+Decreased kick of Mac 10 and Steyr AUG and restored Ra blade damage.
++Decreased kick of MAC-10 and Steyr AUG and restored Ra blade damage.
 +Lowered Humanity points gainable during the serial killer dialogue.
 +Made you loose a Humanity point when giving the pendant to Jeanette.
 Removed illogical player@directory prompts from computer terminals.